Chas Chandler: Expansion of music industry interests

 Chandler bought IBC Studios which he renamed Portland Recording Studios, after the studio address of 35 Portland Place, London and ran it for four years until he sold it to Don Arden.
 Chandler also ran a series of record labels from the studios including Barn Records, Six of the Best and Cheapskate Records.
 He formed a music publishing agency, as well as a production company and management companies.
 He also had a brief stint in which he produced the US rock group Horsepower, founded by American guitarist Mike Kennedy in 1978.

 Other business ventures

 During the early 1990s, he helped finance the development of Newcastle Arena, a 10,000 seat sports and entertainment venue which opened in 1995.

 Personal life

-Chandler married twice and had a son by his first wife, Lotta, and a son and two daughters by his second wife, Madeleine.
+Chandler married twice and had a son by his first wife, Lotta, and a son and two daughters by his second wife, Madeleine Stringer.